 dislikes: wet grass, nail trims, when his humans are eating without him, and being told no

-ideal home: he needs a home with no small kids and someone that will work on manners (he gets a little worked up and mouthy) and exercise so he can drop a few pounds
+ideal home: he needs a home with no small kids and someone that will work on manners (he gets a little worked up and mouthy) and his at home therapy

 Bully Bag Sponsors: Carol Robertelli, John and Natalie Fannin, Karen Foy